 - 1. What are the key challenges of transitioning to the "future of work" (Hybrid?
-Physical office?)? - 2.
-Propose a "back to work" plan in terms of HOW it would be implemented? - 3.
+Physical office?)? what is the ideal model you would recommend? - 2.
+Many corporations are mandating "return to office."
+Why?
+Do you agree with this mandate?
+What should they do about employee resistance? - 3.
+What would you recommend as a "back to work" implementation plan? - 4.
 How does the emerging model potentially impact DEI issues and what would you recommend to mitigate the downsides?